Bully for Teddy, Bully for America! or Bully for the American Bully!

 TR: “I had nothing but contempt for the unintelligent, cowardly chatter for peace at any price.”

-AG: “And would you read this phrase which you wrote at the time.” (handing TR a piece of paper)
+AG: “And would you read this phrase which you wrote at the time?”
+(Hands TR a piece of paper.)

 TR: “I was born a small, sickly and fearful child who experienced constant bullying.
 I learned to box, punch cattle out West, ride, shoot and endure the hardships of life on the open range.
 That made me the man I am today and the same goes for a nation.
-You have to show the rest the world what your made of or they will bully you.”
+You have to show the rest the world what you’re made of, or they will bully you.”

 AG: “Thank you Mr. President, that will be all.”